Many of us know artists like Roy Lichtenstein, Andy Warhol, or Jasper Johns, but have you ever wondered what Pop Art movement is really about?

 At the time when this group was created, Britain was still recovering from the gravity of the post-war years.

-It was a pop art period when the citizens of England would have mixed feelings about American popular culture.
+It was a pop art period when the citizens of England and the Independent Group would have mixed feelings about American popular culture. `

-But they were looking forward to the rich world pop culture seemed to promise for the future, which consists of Western movies, science fiction, comic books, billboards, automobile design, and rock and roll music.
+The rich world of pop culture seemed to promise for the future—- of Western movies, science fiction, comic books, billboards, automobile design, and rock and roll music.

 The Independent Group played a pivotal role in creating the “found object” aesthetic and also introduced mass culture while re-evaluating modernism.